shihabkhan1/overleaf/stepbystep.md

         - /var/run/docker.sock:/tmp/docker.sock:ro
         - /home/sharelatex/tmp:/etc/nginx/certs
 ```

+In the context of self-hosting Overleaf, Nginx is often used as a reverse proxy
+server to forward incoming HTTP requests to the Overleaf application running
+within Docker containers.
+Nginx acts as a gateway between external Overleaf
+users and the Overleaf application, providing an additional layer of security,
+performance optimization, and flexibility in managing web traffic.

 Note: In case there are other applications using your port 80 and 443 , there maybe some conflicts with your overleaf instance.